 Dogs dig for 1 of 2 reasons – they simply love to dig, or they’re bored and in need of exercise.

-To stop a dog digging holes in your garden, you’ll need to determine in which of the 2 categories your dog belongs before you can take effective action.
+To stop a dog from digging holes in your garden, you’ll need to determine in which of the 2 categories your dog belongs before you can take effective action.

-Reason # 1 – For The Love of Digging
+1. For The Love of Digging

 It’s relatively easy to figure out under which category your dog falls.
 If your dog digs whether you’re home or not and no matter how much exercise he gets, then it means he just loves digging.
 Terriers are breeds that have been bred to dig into tunnels to pull out vermin.
 In general, terrier dogs tend to dig for the fun of it.